-Brainstem abnormalities found in 'SIDS' infants, in both safe and unsafe sleep environmentsNovember 11th, 2013 in Pediatrics /
+Brainstem abnormalities found in 'SIDS' infants, in both safe and unsafe sleep environmentsNovember 11, 2013 in Medicine & Health / Pediatrics

 Investigators at Boston Children's Hospital report that infants dying suddenly and unexpectedly, in both safe and unsafe sleep environments, have underlying brainstem abnormalities and are not all normal prior to death.